supremainc/g-sdk/docs/_apis/card.md

 ```
 {: #DESFireAppLevelKey }

-appMasterKey :<BR>
+appMasterKey
-Application master key of DESFire.
+: Application master key of DESFire.

-fileReadKey :<BR>
+fileReadKey
-The key used to read the file.
+: The key used to read the file.

-fileWriteKey :<BR>
+fileWriteKey
-The key used to write the file.
+: The key used to write the file.

-fileReadKeyNumber :<BR>
+fileReadKeyNumber
-The index of the key for reading the file.
+: The index of the key for reading the file.

-fileWriteKeyNumber :<BR>
+fileWriteKeyNumber
-The index of the key for writing the file.
+: The index of the key for writing the file.

-desfireAppKey :<BR>
+desfireAppKey
-A structure containing DesFire key information.
+: A structure containing DesFire key information.

 ### GetCustomConfig